lroxanne/note/README.md

 Other info: to be added.

-Current app version: 0.0.2
+Current app version: 0.0.5 (buggy) in the side branch and the original (version 0.0.0) first draft in the main branch

 Current error encounter:
-�x��: Schema export directory was not provided to the annotation processor so Room cannot export the schema.
+1. �x��: Schema export directory was not provided to the annotation processor so Room cannot export the schema.
 You can either provide `room.schemaLocation` annotation processor argument by applying the Room Gradle plugin (id 'androidx.room') OR set exportSchema to false. public abstract class NoteDatabase extends androidx.room.RoomDatabase {

-More details are in the Issues page.
+More details are on the Issues page.
+ERROR FIXED!!!

+2. Database building error

+3. MVVM structure design problem

+4. version control problem